NI voices push back after fresh attempt to legalise euthanasia in Scotland

 “Many of us are concerned that other forces are at play.
 There have been very disturbing reports about abuse in those countries that have euthanasia or assisted dying legislation.”

-If one part of the UK or British isles had such legislation it would be abused for "assisted dying tourism" he said.
+If one part of the UK or British Iisles had such legislation it would be abused for “assisted dying tourism” he said.

 Retired GP and former Belfast City Councillor John Kyle insisted the arguments against it “still stand and are persuasive”.